About

 [email protected]

-Bio Data
+Bio (short)

-Neal Parikh is a computer scientist who most recently served as the first Director of Artificial Intelligence for New York City and is currently Adjunct Associate Professor in the School of International & Public Affairs at Columbia University, where he teaches a course on AI for policymakers.
-Previously, he co-founded a technology startup, SevenFifty, which was acquired after 10 years in operation, was Inaugural Fellow at the Aspen Tech Policy Hub at the Aspen Institute, and worked as a senior quantitative analyst at the Quantitative Investment Strategies Group at Goldman Sachs.
+Neal Parikh is a computer scientist who most recently served as the first Director of Artificial Intelligence for New York City and is currently Adjunct Associate Professor at Columbia University’s School of International and Public Affairs, where he teaches a course on AI for policymakers.
+He co-founded SevenFifty, a technology platform acquired after 10 years in operation; was Inaugural Fellow at the Aspen Tech Policy Hub at the Aspen Institute; and worked as a senior quantitative analyst at Goldman Sachs.
+He received his Ph.D. from Stanford University in machine learning and convex optimization.
+His research includes two monographs on large-scale convex optimization that are now standard references in the field, with over 30,000 citations in the academic literature and widespread use in industry.
+This work also forms the mathematical foundation of SCS, an open-source optimization solver downloaded millions of times per month.

 Previously